 The village of Colonnata

-Colonnata is a tiny village not too far from Carrara city centre, very known all over the world by many foodies for its famous Lardo di Colonnata, a delicious cured meat that you definitele have to taste.
-In town you have also the chance to visit one the “Larderie” and learn how the Lard is made.
+Colonnata is a tiny village not too far from Carrara.
+It is famous worldwide, especially among foodies for the lard.
+Lardo di Colonnata is a delicious cured meat that you have to taste.
+In town, you also have the chance to visit one of the Larderie and learn how the Lard is made.

-Marina di Carrara is the coastal part of the town where locals use to go at the beach spending their summer time relaxing on a beach lounger in one of the many bath establishments.
+Marina di Carrara is the coastal district of the town.
+Here, locals crowd the beach during summertime relaxing on a beach lounger in one of the many bath establishments.

 Events in Carrara

-Every end of May an interesting event take place in town, the Carrara Studi Aperti.
-During these two days all studios open their doors to visitors that have the unique opportunity to see artists at work, and talk to them admiring their artworks.
+Every end of May an interesting event takes place for two days in town, the Carrara Studi Aperti.
+All studios open their doors to visitors who have the unique opportunity to see artists at work, talk to them, and admire their artworks.

-Every end of August, for two weeks, the fair centre in Marina di Carrara hosts the September Fest, one the biggest beer festival of the region that attract thousand of locals and visitors to taste the typical beer and food of Bavaria.
+Every end of August, for two weeks, the fair center in Marina di Carrara hosts the September Fest.
+It is one of the biggest beer festivals in the region that attracts thousands of locals and visitors to taste Bavaria’s typical beer and food.

-Finally, in September, the historical centre is the house of Con_Vivere, a festival full of events, music, street food and panel discussions to reflect on the situation of the planet Earth, and the relationships between people and different cultures.
+Finally, in September, the historical center is the house of Con_Vivere.
+The festival has a big calendar full of events, music, and street food.
+But the most interesting things are panel discussions to reflect on the situation of the planet Earth and the relationships between people and different cultures.